MicrosoftDocs/windows-dev-docs/hub/apps/windows-dotnet-maui/tutorial-maui-ai.md

 ---
-title: Tutorial--Create a simple recommendation app with .NET MAUI and ChatGPT
+title: Tutorial--Create a recommendation app with .NET MAUI and ChatGPT
 description: In this tutorial, you'll learn how to create a .NET MAUI app for Windows in Visual Studio that calls OpenAI's ChatGPT APIs to provide recommendations based on the user's location. ms.topic: tutorial ms.date: 04/26/2023 ms.custom: template-tutorial
 ---

-# Tutorial: Create a simple recommendation app with .NET MAUI and ChatGPT
+# Tutorial: Create a recommendation app with .NET MAUI and ChatGPT

 In this tutorial, you'll learn how to create a .NET MAUI app for Windows in Visual Studio that calls OpenAI's ChatGPT APIs to provide recommendations based on the user's location.
 The app will have a simple UI that allows the user to enter a location and get recommendations for restaurants, hotels, and attractions.